Optimal Energy Efficiency with Delay Constraints for Multi-layer Cooperative Fog Computing Networks: Introduction

 Emerging mobile applications tend to be more and more demanding in computation (e.g., 3D rendering and image processing) as well as lower latency requirements (e.g., interactive games and online object recognition) \cite{soyata2012cloud, rahmani2018exploiting}.
 Nonetheless, mobile devices are usually limited in computing resources, battery life, and network connections.
 As a promising solution, a novel network architecture, referred to as mobile edge or fog computing, has recently received paramount interest.
 The key idea of fog computing is to ``move'' computing resources closer to mobile users~\cite{Mach2017Mobile}.
 For that, in a fog computing architecture, powerful computing devices, e.g., servers, are deployed at the edges of the mobile network to support hardware resource-constrained devices, e.g., mobile and IoT devices, to perform high-complexity computational tasks with lower delay.
 Thanks to its unique advantages (e.g., low latency and high bandwidth connections with both mobile devices as well as cloud servers, in the proximity of mobile devices, agile mobility and location awareness support), the fog computing architecture~\cite{hu2015mobile} has proved itself as an effective solution to enable energy-efficient and low-latency mobile applications\cite{mao2017survey}.

 However, not all computational tasks benefit from being offloaded to a fog node.
 Some tasks even consume more energy when being offloaded than being processed locally due to the communication overhead, i.e., sending requests and receiving results \cite{Mach2017Mobile,kumar2010cloud}.
 As such, the task offloading and resource allocation decisions should be jointly considered/optimized.
 Moreover, unlike public clouds, e.g., Amazon Web Services and Microsoft Azure, a fog/edge node does not possess abundant computing resource~\cite{el2018edge}.
-While the computation offloading demand from mobile users is huge, every fog node can support only a small number of tasks.
+While the computation offloading demand from mobile users is huge, a fog node can support a limited number of tasks.
 As such the collaboration between fog nodes and cloud servers (referred to as \emph{vertical} collaboration, e.g., ~\cite{chen2018multi,chen2018resource,du2018computation,du2019enabling}) or amongst fog nodes (referred to as \emph{horizontal} collaboration, e.g., ~\cite{xing2019joint,liu2019dynamic,tran2019joint}) is a very promising approach.
-Such collaboration has also been referred to as load balancing in the literature (e.g., \cite{wan2018fog,mehrabi2018edge,zhang2019task,fan2018towards,chiti2018matching})